awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 \* Maximum IOPS of 64,000 is guaranteed only on [Nitro\-based instances](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html#ec2-nitro-instances) that are on m5 instance types\.
 Other instance families guarantee performance up to 32,000 IOPS\.

-### Combining Provisioned IOPS Storage with Multi\-AZ deployments, or Read Replicas<a name="Overview.ProvisionedIOPS-support"></a>
+### Combining Provisioned IOPS Storage with Multi\-AZ deployments or Read Replicas<a name="Overview.ProvisionedIOPS-support"></a>

 For production OLTP use cases, we recommend that you use Multi\-AZ deployments for enhanced fault tolerance with Provisioned IOPS storage for fast and predictable performance\.

-You can also use Provisioned IOPS SSD storage with Read Replicas for MySQL, MariaDB or PostgreSQL\.
-The type of storage for a Read Replica is independent of that on the master DB instance\.
-For example, you might use General Purpose SSD for Read Replicas with a master DB instance that uses Provisioned IOPS SSD storage to reduce costs\.
-However, your Read Replicas performance in this case might differ from that of a configuration where both the master DB instance and the Read Replicas use Provisioned IOPS SSD storage\.
+You can also use Provisioned IOPS SSD storage with read replicas for MySQL, MariaDB or PostgreSQL\.
+The type of storage for a read replica is independent of that on the master DB instance\.
+For example, you might use General Purpose SSD for read replicas with a master DB instance that uses Provisioned IOPS SSD storage to reduce costs\.
+However, your read replica's performance in this case might differ from that of a configuration where both the master DB instance and the read replicas use Provisioned IOPS SSD storage\.

 ### Provisioned IOPS Storage Costs<a name="Overview.ProvisionedIOPS-cost"></a>